 THE CELEBRATION SEASON

 Once you’ve finished launching or getting through whatever you were focusing on in the ‘doing-the-work’ season, Ihighly, highly, highly recommend giving yourself a celebration season (before you jump back into The Excitement Season).
 The Celebration Season should be filled with good things – sharing your journey and successes with others, treating yourself to something you’ve been wanting or needing for yourself or your business, and connecting with others.
-I’m entering a Celebration Season right now and can’t wait to start scheduling more coffee chats (look for that in the Weekly Wine Down) and decorating my new office.
+I’m entering a Celebration Season right now and can’t wait to start scheduling more coffee chats and decorating my new office.